MichaelsPlayground/NfcCreditCardReaderBasic/visacard.md

 The card requests these data for the next step and we do need to provide the data in the length that is given in the last byte of the each subtag.
 Here are two examples:

+The card is asking for "Terminal Transaction Qualifiers" (tag 0x9f66) and the length has to be 4 bytes long ("04"):
 ```plaintext
 9F 66 04 -- Terminal Transaction Qualifiers
 ```

-The card is asking for "Terminal Transaction Qualifiers" (tag 0x9f66) and the length has to be 4 bytes long ("04").
+The card is asking for the "Transaction Date" (tag 9a) that has to by 3 bytes long ("03"):
 ```plaintext
 9A 03 -- Transaction Date
 ```
-The card is asking for the "Transaction Date" (tag 9a) that has to by 3 bytes long ("03").

-When adding all length informations (4+6+..+1+4) we get a total length of 33 bytes that has to be returned to the card.
+When adding all length information's (4+6+..+1+4) we get a **total length of 33 bytes** that has to be returned to the card.

 Unfortunately we now have to examine each tag and find useful data to provide.
 The transaction date e.g. needs to be a date in the format YYMMDD (byte array in hex string encoding).
 Luckily most of the data fields can be zeroed so there is